MyskYko/bdd/README.md

 This function can be shared by different BDD packages.
 The member functions of BddMan are listed in "include/BddMan.hpp".

 To build this project, we use cmake.
 It links libraries and sets include directories.
+Create "CMakefile.txt" as follows:
 ```
 cmake_minimum_required(VERSION 3.8)
 project(testproject CXX C)